 Before you rush to object however it is worthwhile bearing in mind that the grounds used for divorce have little bearing on the outcome.
 All a judge will look for is that suitable grounds have been stated and that these are agreed by both parties.
 Battling it out over the grounds is rarely a worthwhile exercise.
 That said if you have good reason to object get a good lawyer to work with you on that.

 The process of divorce in England and Wales is pretty simple, and you could be fooled into thinking once you are divorced that’s it, everything is sorted.
 But that’s not the case when it comes to the marital finances.
 Once you’ve got the decree absolute you may be divorced, but unless you also have a legally binding agreement about money (consent order) you could find your ex approaching you in years to come for a share of an inheritance, a lottery win or other assets you thought were yours alone.

 Some couples, especially those who separate amicably don’t see the need for a formal agreement.
 But as family lawyers we know only too well that an amicable split and informal agreement about money can all too soon turn sour when one or other party gets a new partner, comes into some money or gets a promotion at work.

 The safest approach is to formalise any agreement.
-So, if you have agreed they will stay in the house until the children reach 18 and you’ll pay 50% of the mortgage each and split the savings, write it down and get it looked at by a family lawyer and lodged with the court.
+So, if you have agreed they will stay in the house until the children reach 18 and you’ll pay 50% of the mortgage each and split the savings, write it down and get it looked at by a divorce solicitor and lodged with the court.
 A legally binding agreement can save you so much heartache later.